Team-Projects-4/Image-Encryption-Hashing/README.md

 Image hashes will be stored in hashed_image_dir.

+# Scripts

+Scripts must be ran with sudo ./"scriptname".sh

 [encryptor.sh](https://github.com/Team-Projects-4/Image-Encryption/blob/main/encryptor.sh) is used for inital encryption before transmission.

 [hashor.sh](https://github.com/Team-Projects-4/Image-Encryption-Hashing/blob/main/hashor.sh) is used for inital hashing before transmission.